getpelican/pelican-plugins/filetime_from_git/README.rst

 If some article or page doesn't like to use git time, set a ``gittime: off`` metadata to disable it.

+You can also set GIT_FILETIME_FOLLOW to True in your pelican config to make the plugin follow file renames i.e. ensure the creation date matches the original file creation date, not the date is was renamed.

+FAQ
+---

+### Q. I get a GitCommandError: 'git rev-list ...' when I run the plugin.
+What's up?
+Be sure to use the correct gitpython module for your distros git binary.
+Using the GIT_FILETIME_FOLLOW option to True may also make your problem go away as it uses a different method to find commits.

 Some notes on git
 ~~~~~~~~~~~~~~~~~~